 We have 100 parking spaces on a gravel area and 5 disabled parking spaces on a hard standing surface.

-Blue Badge holders may apply for concessionary parking by calling 03000 41 72 72.
+Blue Badge holders may apply for concessionary parking online, or by calling 03000 41 72 72.

 Coach and horse box parking is available at the park and must be booked in advance by calling 03000 41 18 11.